Why has my doctor ordered this study?

 An MRI study provides detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
 The images can then be examined on a computer monitor, transmitted electronically, printed or copied to a CD.
-MRI does not use ionizing radiation (x-rays).
+MRI does not use ionizing radiation (X-rays).

-A Breast MR image.
+A breast MR image.

 What does the study involve?

-Please see our Procedure page.
+Please see our exam page.

 Does the study involve radiation?

 No. MRI works on the basis of magnets.
 No radiation is involved.